mbrossard/rust-embedded-experiments/stm32f411/hal-blinky/README.md

 See parent directory for build and installation instructions.

-The Blue LED on the boqrd should start blinking once project is installed.
+The Blue LED on the board should start blinking once project is installed.

 ## `core_delay` feature